 When speaking with your children about a divorce, it is beneficial to keep in mind their age and development level.
 Younger children may have difficulty comprehending the concept, and one of the reasons is that they are more likely to have an identity that is fused with their parents.
-If you are considering a divorce, call the Law Office of David Pedrazas today for a free consultation.
+If you are considering a divorce, call the Law Office of David Pedrazas today for a Legal Case Review.

 How to Tell Your Younger Kids About Divorce